 Diana loves celebrations, crafts, DIY projects and cooking.
-She writes to help inspire others to create.
+She writes to help inspire others to create new recipes.

 Create A Card With A Peacock Design

 Unleash your talents

 As you can see above, you can make unique and creative greeting cards by collecting snippets from your women's weekly, or even the good old newspaper.